m-voit/concepts-of-programming-languages/study-project/paper.md

 Interestingly, the original plan of Netscape was to integrate Scheme, a Lisp dialect, into their browser.
 But for marketing reasons, it was decided, to create a new language with a syntax similar to Java.
 Later the newly created language was called JavaScript and integrated into the Netscape browser.
-While being a new language, JavaScript has taken the functional concepts of Scheme and integrated them in to the language, besides imperative and object-oriented concepts [ant16].
+Nevertheless, JavaScript has taken the functional concepts of Scheme and integrated them in to the language [ant16].

 However, to stay within the scope of this paper, the focus will be on the functional aspects of JavaScript.
 These will be presented in the following sections.